Cantos of the Hands

 to fire a gun, to pull weeds

-and, sucessfully, even more.
+and, successfully, even more.

 My fingers felt the World